Balawaristan: Etymology

-Historically, the Baltistan region was called "Great Bolor" and Dardistan and parts of Brooshal (e.g. Gilgit Valley) were called "Little Bolor.

-Great Boloristan is known to have sent ambassadors to the Chinese court in the 8th century.
+Historically, the Baltistan region was called Great Bolor and Dardistan and parts of Brushal (e.g. Gilgit Valley) were called Little Bolor; collectively the two were called Bolor or Boloristan.
+Great Bolor is known to have sent ambassadors to the Chinese court in the 8th century.
 The Mons, an Indo-Aryan group, made the region as a hub of Buddhism.
 Chinese historian Faxian mentioned it as Pololo or Palolo, Tibetans called it Nang-khod, where Arab historians mentioned it as Baloristan.

-The people of this region though belonging to various ethnicities, have historically been referred to as Balors, which means the highlanders or mountain people, a reference to the high-altitudes prevalent in this area.
-An alternative theory links the name to a mythic ancient king called Bolor Shah, who had first united the region and from whom local rulers in turn often claimed descent.

 Political status movements

 In more recent times, the name Balawaristan is found used by Gilgiti political party like Balawaristan National Front led by Nawaz Khan Naji.
 The party is seeking to declare Gilgit-Baltistan as the fifth province of Pakistan.
-The party has been represented in the Gilgit-Baltistan Legislative Assembly by a single member, the aforementioned Nawaz Khan Naji, since 2011.
+The party has been represented in the Gilgit-Baltistan Assembly by a single member, the aforementioned Nawaz Khan Naji, between 2011 and 2025.

 The Balawaristan National Students Organisation, in April 2008, raised a demand for Balawaristan to be constituted into the fifth province of Pakistan.